a-slice-of-py/data-scientist-hub/docs/posts/til-aws-cert.md

                 )
     ```

-I am definitely a visual person: the following table show some property I wanted to retain in the skill tree next to the visual element I chose for the encoding.
+I am mostly a [visual learner](https://en.wikipedia.org/wiki/Visual_learning): the following table shows some property I wanted to retain in the skill tree next to the visual element I chose for the encoding.

 | Property | Encoded with |
 | -------- | ------------ |